 Everything is subject to the specific terms and conditions in your contract.
 Standard contracts are annual with automatic renewal.
 You might be obliged to give 2-3 months notice to cancel the contract.
-Insurance is usually paid for the whole year in advance or quarterly.
-If you cancel the contract before the term, you may receive a proportion of the fees back from the agency.
+If you need more flexibility, there are expat home insurances that are cancelable anytime and provide fully English support.

 Nearly everyone living in France has to pay local taxes (taxe d'habitation).
 You have to be registered at the local town hall but usually the landlord will do this, as they pay a related property tax (taxe foncière).